JimDesu/basis-lang/README.md

 - Direct semantic match to Hexagonal Architecture... you can reason about impacts with the ease of Haskell, but without having to learn category theory.
 - Bounded scope of side effects to simplify review of AI-generated code -- unlike most imperative languages, you get the bound of what can happen at each signature.
-- Basis supports two styles of programming: a low-level style for code that must own its byte-level representation, and a high-level style for code organized around objects and behavior.
-Either can be chosen, or the two mixed, as the situation calls for.
-Basis's safety features have some space and time cost compared to C or Zig; if you're writing an OS kernel, you may prefer Zig. &#9786;.
+- Basis supports two styles of programming: a low-level style for code that cannot have performance suprises and which must own its byte-level representation, and a high-level style for code organized around objects and behavior.
+Either or both may be used as each situation dictates.
+Basis's safety features do incur some space & time overhead compared to C or Zig, so if you're writing somethign like an OS kernel, give Zig a try. &#9786;.

 ### Guiding Principles:
 - RAII should be orthogonal to the type-system